The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Main Results

 \subsubsection{Incorrect initial guesses}

-While it can theoretically be in subjects' best interests to strategically misreport their median in order to earn more points on news assessment questions, I find no evidence of this.
-In Round 1 of the experiment, subjects do not yet know that they will be seeing a news assessment page.
+While it can sometimes be in subjects' best interests to strategically misreport their median in order to earn more points on news assessment questions, I find no evidence that subjects do this.\footnote{For instance, if a subject believes that $\theta \sim U[0,20]$, then she will expect to earn more points on the news assessment question by guessing 20 than by guessing 10 since she is confident the correct answer is not greater than 20.
+She would expect to earn 90 points on the question and 100 points on news, as opposed to earning 95 points on the question and 75 points on news.} In Round 1 of the experiment, subjects do not yet know that they will be seeing a news assessment page.
 If subjects were strategically mis-guessing to earn more assessment points, they would perform worse in Round 1 than in subsequent rounds on assessments and better in Round 1 than in subsequent rounds on guesses.

 There are no statistically significant differences in assessment scores in Round 1.
 Subjects score 67.2 points (s.e.
 0.9) in Round 1 and 66.4 points (s.e.
 0.3) in Rounds 2-12; the difference is 0.8 points (s.e.
 1.0; $p=0.383$).\footnote{I exclude scoring on Rounds 13-14 since the questions are not randomly assigned in those rounds; the result is similar if they are included.
 I also exclude scoring on comprehension check questions.} There are also no statistically significant differences in guess scores in Round 1.
 Subjects score 76.2 points (s.e.
 1.0) in Round 1 and 75.9 points (s.e.
 0.2) in Rounds 2-12; the difference is 0.3 points (s.e.
 1.0; $p=0.758$).